 There are two things I’ve noticed when it comes to these verses.
 1) I always seem to hear the first part…the “children of God” and “heirs with Christ” part… in Christian teaching.
 2) The second part….the provision of suffering in order for any of the aforementioned statuses to be true…that part doesn’t seem to make it into the sermon.

-How many of us (myself included at times) in moments of not even real suffering but rather just minor inconveniences, remember that actual suffering is the pre-requisite to being an heir of Christ, and in that knowledge, thank God for it?
+How many of us remember to thank God during our sufferings?
 I’d venture to say, not many.
 I know I certainly forget way too often.
-But I read this scripture and get angry at the Americanized churches that conveniently forget to teach that suffering is absolutely the pre-requisite to being an heir of Christ.
-That if we aren’t suffering, we aren’t doing something right.
-That if we’re totally comfortable in our lives, we’re actually doing something wrong.
+But I read this scripture and get angry when I realize how often it’s conveniently left out in church teachings.
+The verse means that if we say we’re Christians but aren’t suffering, we aren’t doing something right.
 And if we’re seeking nothing but comfort and ease, we’re DEFINITELY seeking the wrong things.
+And yet, so many churches teach that.

-It’s a truth that counters both culture and what is often taught from the pulpit.
+The necessity of suffering is a truth that counters both culture and what is often taught from the pulpit.
 It’s a mindset that is totally foreign to our current culture and society.
-But it IS the truth and reality of Scripture, and I think we need to fully grasp and understand it (and other hard truths like it) before we jump on a bandwagon we don’t honestly know anything about.
+But it IS the truth and reality of scripture, and I think we need to fully grasp and understand it (and other hard truths like it) before we jump on a bandwagon we don’t honestly know anything about.